 If you have access to high-quality video in which you are easily distinguished and featured regularly, you might prefer to utilize a more free-running, extended play format.
 Run-of-play videos can incorporate anything from five-minute unedited clips to an entire game.
 Don’t show run-of-play action if you are only recognizable in the frame once every ten minutes.
-Watching such a video is a waste of the coach’s time; he’ll lose interest very quickly.
+Watching such a video is a waste of the coach’s time, who will lose interest very quickly…

 A highlight reel shouldn’t last longer than ten minutes.
 Run-of-play videos can feature 10-20 minute uninterrupted spans, or last an entire game.
-Whether a coach will watch it all is another matter.
-But at least extended play is available if he’s inclined to watch.
+Whether a coach will watch it all is another matter, but at least extended play is available if it’s needed.

 If you use extended footage, provide a key that identifies you and your role at specific times on the video.
 Do at least a little editing, by cutting out footage when you’re not on the field.
 Keep the total running time under an hour.